-The bill creates the closed landfill remediation grant program (grant program) to help eligible local governments pay the costs of environmental remediation efforts and landfill management.
-The department of public health and environment (department) is required to administer the grant program in accordance with rules promulgated by the solid and hazardous waste commission (commission) in the department.
-The department, in consultation with a 5-person advisory committee created in the bill, may award grants from money in the closed landfill remediation grant program fund, which fund is also created in the bill.
+The act creates the closed landfill remediation grant program (grant program) to help eligible local governments pay the costs of environmental remediation efforts and landfill management.
+On and after July 1, 2024, the department of public health and environment (department) is required to administer the grant program in accordance with rules promulgated by the solid and hazardous waste commission (commission) in the department.
+The department, in consultation with a 5-person advisory committee created in the act, may award grants from money in the closed landfill remediation grant program fund (fund), which fund is also created in the act.

 On or before February 1, 2026, and on or before each February 1 every 3 years thereafter, the commission must evaluate the current and future financial needs of the grant program and make written recommendations to the general assembly regarding funding.
 Additionally, the department must prepare and post on its public website an annual report that summarizes the use of all grant money awarded under the grant program in the preceding fiscal year.

 The grant program is repealed, effective September 1, 2033, subject to a sunset review by the department of regulatory agencies.

 For the 2023-24 state fiscal year, the act appropriates $15,000,000 from the general fund to the fund for use by the department.
 Of this amount, $170,702 is reappropriated to the department for the solid waste control program.
 Of this reappropriated amount, $87,976 is appropriated to the department of law to pay for legal services provided to the department.

 NOTE: This act was passed without a safety clause and takes effect 90 days after sine die.